Cheriyal scroll painting: Present times

 certificates for his excellency in Cherial painting.

 Today the long stories from the local mythologies have been cut short, as the traditional patrons for the long scrolls no longer exist.
 The artists have been forced to adapt and nowadays they paint smaller versions of the scrolls, depicting a single episode or character from the traditional stories.
 These are amenable to framing and can be hung on walls in modern homes.
 Further, the colours are no longer prepared in the traditional manner.
-While earlier, they used natural white extracted from sea shells, black from lampsoot and yellow from turmeric.
+While earlier, they used natural white extracted from sea shells, black from lamp soot and yellow from turmeric.

 The Tradition

 The traditional art form became an inseparable part of the profession of the story-telling, balladeer community known as Kaki Padagollu.
 They displayed the scrolls and accompanied by music and dance went from village to village narrating and singing their ballads based from their rich folklore which was rooted in the Puranas and Indian Epics, enlivening many a lazy village evening.